0xPolygonHermez/erigon/docs/datastream/datastream.md

 * EffectiveGasPricePercentage: Only available for ForkIDs >= 5, 0 in other ForkIDs.

-* IntermediateStateRoot: For ForkIDs < 7 is the resulting SR_A of the TX execution, previous to storing it in the system SC and so getting a new SR_B.
+* IntermediateStateRoot: (Only for ForkIDs < 7) is the resulting SR_A of the TX execution, previous to storing it in the system SC and so getting a new SR_B.

 ### UpdateGER